 - Preheat the oven to 375 degrees

-- Make 2 of the pie crust using the above link or use your favorite pie crust recipe
+- Use a refrigerated pie crust or Make 2 of the pie crust using the above link or use your favorite pie crust recipe

 - Place the cherries in a large bowl, and add the lemon juice plus almond extract